 Unfortunately what is necessary for the relational databases to function, at the same time is its limitation.
-We can't operate on data in parallel as we have to obey keys constraint.
-To use any piece of data almost always we have to join them by keys.
-Without keys and joins nothing can't be done in relational systems.
+You can't operate on data in parallel as you have to obey keys constraint.
+To use any piece of data almost always you have to join them by keys.
+Without keys and joins almost nothing can't be done in relational systems.